-At least that’s what I think former Wharton professor and economist Joel Waldfogel is implying in his book Scroogenomics: Why you shouldn’t buy presents for the holidays (Princeton University Press).
+No greater gift is there than cash— at least that’s what I think former Wharton professor and economist Joel Waldfogel is implying in his book Scroogenomics: Why you shouldn’t buy presents for the holidays (Princeton University Press).

 In a 2012 interview with Bloomberg, Waldfogel argues that Americans end up wasting billions of dollars on presents during the holiday season every year:

-“Normally, when we spend money on ourselves we only buy things that they’re worth at least the price.
+“Normally, when we spend money on ourselves, we only buy things that they’re worth at least the price.
 So if I see something worth $50 to me, I’ll buy it.
 Normally, spending provides some measure of satisfaction.”

 He then contrasts this to giving gifts to others.

 I couldn’t agree more.
-In my opinion, whoever said “It’s the thought that counts” doesn’t really know how to make it count.
+In my opinion, whoever said “It’s the thought that counts” doesn’t know how to make it count.
 As a responsible giver, we should minimize wasteful spending.

 When I was a freshman high school student in the Philippines, our class played Monito Monita during the Christmas season.
 It’s the Filipino version of Secret Santa or Kris Kringle, (depending on whether you’re based in the U.S. or Canada).
 The rules are very similar except that (1) you don’t get to choose your giftee– they’re raffled out, and (2) the gift should follow a specific theme (e.g. something long, something hard, something wet).

 Since we barely knew each other, many of the giftees received gifts that they can’t use or simply don’t want.
 A few got completely inappropriate gifts from bullies.
 One of my classmates received a deodorant.
 Another received a dental floss and a toothbrush.
 Both gifts ended up in the trash.